13 Different Types of Beetles in New Jersey

 Bean leaf beetle adults are small, oval-shaped beetles with yellowish-green bodies and three black stripes running down their backs.

 They have long antennae and short legs.
-However, the larvae are white grubs with brown heads that feed on the roots of plants.
+However, the larvae are white grubs with brown heads that feed on plant roots.

 Adult bean leaf beetles feed on soybean foliage by chewing holes in leaves or eating entire leaflets.

 They also feed on developing pods by chewing through the pod walls and consuming the seeds.
-This can reduce yields significantly if left unchecked.
+If left unchecked, this can significantly reduce yields.

-Besides direct feeding damage, adult bean leaf beetles can also send diseases, further reducing yields.
+Besides direct feeding damage, adult bean leaf beetles can also spread diseases, reducing yields.

-You must scout for adult beetles throughout the season to control this pest.
-Also, apply insecticides if necessary to prevent significant yield losses.
+To control this pest, you must scout for adult beetles throughout the season and apply insecticides if necessary to prevent significant yield losses.

 5. Banded Ash Borer